-Tq reduce the development of drug-resistant bacteria and maintain the effectiveness of ZINACEF (cefuroxime) and other antibacterial drugs, ZINACEF (cefuroxime) should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of ZINACEF and other antibacterial drugs, ZINACEF should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-ZINACEF (cefuroxime) contains approximately 54.2 mg (2.4 mEq) of sodium per gram of cefuroxime activity.
+ZINACEF contains approximately 54.2 mg (2.4 mEq) of sodium per gram of cefuroxime activity.

-ZINACEF (cefuroxime) in sterile crystalline form is supplied in vials equivalent to 750 mg, 1.5 g, or 7.5 g of cefuroxime as cefuroxime sodium and in ADD-Vantage® vials equivalent to 750 mg or 1.5 g of cefuroxime as cefuroxime sodium.
-Solutions of ZINACEF (cefuroxime) range in color from light yellow to amber, depending on the concentration and diluent used.
+ZINACEF in sterile crystalline form is supplied in vials equivalent to 750 mg, 1.5 g, or 7.5 g of cefuroxime as cefuroxime sodium and in TwistVial™vials equivalent to 750 mg or 1.5 g of cefuroxime as cefuroxime sodium.
+Solutions of ZINACEF range in color from light yellow to amber, depending on the concentration and diluent used.
 The pH of freshly constituted solutions usually ranges from 6 to 8.5.

-ZINACEF (cefuroxime) is available as a frozen, iso-osmotic, sterile, nonpyrogenic solution with 750 mg or 1.5 g of cefuroxime as cefuroxime sodium.
-Approximately 1.4 g of Dextrose Hydrous, USP has been added to the 750-mg dose to adjust the osmolality.
-Sodium Citrate Hydrous, USP has been added as a buffer (300 mg and 600 mg to the 750-mg and 1.5-g doses, respectively).
-ZINACEF (cefuroxime) contains approximately 111 mg (4.8 mEq) and 222 mg (9.7 mEq) of sodium in the 750-mg and 1.5-g doses, respectively.
+ZINACEF is available as a frozen, iso-osmotic, sterile, nonpyrogenic solution with 1.5 g of cefuroxime as cefuroxime sodium.
+Sodium Citrate Hydrous, USP has been added as a buffer (600 mg to the 1.5-g dose).
+ZINACEF contains approximately 222 mg (9.7 mEq) of sodium in the 1.5-g dose.
 The pH has been adjusted with hydrochloric acid and may have been adjusted with sodium hydroxide.
-Solutions of premixed ZINACEF (cefuroxime) range in color from light yellow to amber.
+Solutions of premixed ZINACEF range in color from light yellow to amber.
 The solution is intended for intravenous (IV) use after thawing to room temperature.
 The osmolality of the solution is approximately 300 mOsmol/kg, and the pH of thawed solutions ranges from 5 to 7.5.